ibednarczyk/hotel-booking/README.md

 # hotel-booking

-Simple apllication showing my use of decorator design pattern
+Simple apllication showing my use of decorator design pattern using Java language